 Tutorial for freelance translators - how to work on a translation task in TextUnited

-Navigate to My Tasks from your dashboard.
+Navigate to My Tasks from the dashboard.

-In the task overview (screenshot above) you can:
+In the task overview (screenshot above), you can:

-Preview reference files
+- Access reference files

-View project instructions
+- Access project instructions

 Good to know

-In TextUnited a package usually contains content of just one file.
-In case of a larger file, its content is divided into more packages.
-The system does this, to make it easier for you to organize your translation work (one package is more or less a day of work).
-Also, smaller chunks of content are better handled by browsers, so it is more comfortable for you to translate on-line.
+In TextUnited a package usually contains the content of just one file.
+In the case of a larger file, its content is split in more packages.
+The system does this to make it easier to organize your translation work (one package is more or less a day of work).
+Additionally, browsers handle smaller chunks of content faster, so it is more comfortable for you to translate online.

 The Translation Editor

-Upload a reference image, Sometimes, you would like to share a screenshot with other translators or a project manager.
+- Upload a reference image.
+Sometimes, you would like to share a screenshot with other translators or a project manager.
 Choose a file to upload after clicking this icon.